Self-supervised Learning for Clustering of Wireless Spectrum Activity: Methodology

 From previous work \cite{gale2020automatic} we obtained labels of part of the transmissions in the employed dataset provided by experts.
 The labels are bounding boxes around transmissions in the same spectrogram data.
 We adapt these labels to our use case, considering the data is segmented in square-shaped regions.
 Each label as a rectangular region in the data matrix covers at least one square segment.
 All of the square segments that are overlapping with the labeled regions are marked as active, i.e., containing transmission(s).
 Thus we obtained labeled subset of square-shaped spectrograms that contain transmissions, as marked by experts, which have been used for the subsequent evaluation of the compared models.

 The VGG-based model also requires adaptation on the dataset itself.
 In fact, using the described data segmentation in the SSL-VGG model, which was originally designed for input data size of $224 \times 224$ pixels, leads to converging the model to create only one cluster and zero valued feature vectors.
 To avoid this, we upscale the $128 \times 128$ spectrograms to the originally required input size for SSL-VGG.
 Another issue with SSL-VGG model is the number of training epochs.
 Running for too many (e.g., more than 40) epochs again leads to the behaviour explained above.
 The number of epochs that provides meaningful results with the SSL-VGG model was experimentally determined to be around $30$, which is notably less than the number of epochs required for the SSL-RN model.
-We assume that the reason for such behaviour is the low amount of content in the spectrograms compared to the content-rich RGB images that the SSL-VGG architecture was originally designed for.
+We assume that the reason for such behaviour is the low amount of content in the spectrograms compared to the content-rich RGB images that the SSL-VGG architecture was originally designed for. {On the other side, the other two SSL models (SSL-RN and the SSL-ViT) along with the baseline AE model do not require additional data adaptation and consistently improve their performance during training.}